 - University of Colorado School of Medicine

-Atrioventricular (AV) block is defined as a delay or interruption in the transmission of an impulse, either transient or permanent, from the atria to the ventricles due to an anatomic or functional impairment in the conduction system.
-The conduction can be delayed, intermittent, or absent.
-The commonly used terminology includes first degree AV block (slowed conduction without missed beats), second degree AV block (missed beats, often in a regular pattern, eg, 2:1, 3:2, or higher degrees of block), and third degree or complete AV block.
+Atrioventricular (AV) block is defined as a delay or interruption in the transmission of an impulse from the atria to the ventricles due to an anatomic or functional impairment in the conduction system.
+The conduction can be transient or permanent, with conduction that is delayed, intermittent, or absent.
+Commonly used terminology includes:

 - Wenckebach KF.
 Zur Analyse der unregelmässigen Pulses.
 Ztschr klin Med 1899; 36:181.